jessada/pyCancerSig/README.md

 ###### 2.1 SNV profiling

 `cancersig profile snv` will
-- scan the VCF file in the genotype field (default="GTR") for SNV changes on both strands
+- scan the VCF (or vcf.gz) file in the genotype field for SNV changes on both strands
 - then, use the genomic coordinates to look up the 5\' and 3\' base in the reference fasta (using samtools)
 - then, perform SNV profiling of the sample by counting number of SNVs in each category and divide it by total number of variants in the sample.